gkarwchan/hugoblogsource/content/posts/2024_05_01_Auth0_And_SPA.md

 7. Auh0 check for SSO cookie.
 8. Auth0 will find the cookie and update it without the login process.

-The developer can check for the SSO session from their application by using Auth0 SDK: [Auth0.js](https://auth0.com/docs/libraries/auth0js), and use `checkSession` method.
+The developer can check for the SSO session from their application by using Auth0 SDK: [Auth0.js](https://auth0.com/docs/libraries/auth0js).

-So, there is a redirect to the login page all the time, but Auth0 can hide that redirect and make the process seamless using `Silent Authentication`.
+So, there is a redirect to the login page all the time, but in `Authorization Code Flow with PKCE` workflow in conjuction with `Silent Authentication` can renew your session without relogin, and redirect.

 ## Silent authentication

+To get a fresh token with silent authentication, all you have to do is using Auth0 SDK: [Auth0.js](https://auth0.com/docs/libraries/auth0js), you call `checkSession` or `getTokenSilently` on older versions, and the library will do the magic for you.
+So what that magic is, and how that works?

+#### How silent authentication work?

+Auth0 used to use cookies to store the Auth0 session to be able to get back the authentication.
+But modern browsers prevent third-party cookies, therefore Auth0 shifted to use : **`Refresh Token Rotation`**, which provides a secure way for using refresh tokens in SPA while providing end-users with seamless access to resources without the disruption in UX.

+The library using iframe will call the `authorization server` (`AS`) for an endpoint that will try to authenticate silently.

 `OpenId Connect` protocol supports a `prompt=none` parameter on the authentication request, which indicate the Authentication Server (`AS`) must not display any user interaction.
 The Auth0 server will either return a successful token or return an error, in which case the user has to redirect to login.
-In `Authorization Code Flow with PKCE` in conjuction with Silent Authentication can renew your session without relogin.

-#### Silent authentication API endpoint
 to authenticate using OpenId Connect use the following endpoint:

 ```http